 Conditions Governing Use

 H.H.
-Cluff (1836-1916) was a Mormon banker and businessman.
-He served in numerous callings for the Church of Jesus Christ of Latter-day Saints, including president of the mission in Hawaii and counselor in the presidency of the Utah Stake.
+Cluff (1836-1916) was a banker, businessman and member of the Church of Jesus Christ of Latter-day Saints.
+He served in numerous callings for the Church, including president of the mission in Hawaii and counselor in the presidency of the Utah Stake.

 19th Century Western and Mormon Manuscripts.